Abandoned & Little-Known Airfields:

 described the St. Johnsbury Municipal Airport as being located 4 miles north of the town.

-The field was said to have 2 sod runways: a 2,000' north/south strip & a 1,700' east/west strip,
+The field was said to have 2 sod runways: a 2,000' north/south strip & a 1,700' east/west strip, and the field was said to have a hangar.

 An aerial view looking southeast at the St. Johnsbury Municipal Airport